CollegeLink: Free College Courses

 Placentia-Yorba Linda Unified School District (PYLUSD) high school students can earn college credit by enrolling in courses offered by Fullerton College.
 These courses are taught in person on PYLUSD high school campuses and are free of charge and include textbooks.
 All courses are CSU and UC-approved for transfer.
 Students do not need to commit to attend Fullerton College in order to take these classes and receive credit.
 The goal of these classes is to help students transfer to their desired 4-year college or graduate quicker.

-All courses are online.
-If a time is listed for the class, the student must be available during that time to attend a virtual class.
+All courses are online and there are no virtual meetings.
 Online coursework will be done through Canvas, please see this guide to familiarize yourself with the platform.

 See Course Descriptions